 Tell an Attorney

-If you know about your soon-to-be-ex spouse’s substance abuse before your divorce, tell your Sacramento divorce attorney about the situation upfront.
+If you know about your soon-to-be-ex spouse’s substance abuse before your divorce, tell your Sacramento divorce lawyer about the situation upfront.
 Your lawyer can take steps to make the presence of the abuse disorder known during your mediation or trial to protect your children from potential harm from the beginning, such as having your ex-spouse tested for illegal drugs during a divorce trial.

 If you do not tell anyone about the substance abuse, a judge may unknowingly put your children in harm’s way by granting your sick or irresponsible spouse custody rights.
 If you cannot trust your spouse to take proper care of your children because of a substance abuse disorder, say something.
 Telling your attorney about an ex-spouse’s drug or alcohol problem from the start can lead to custody orders that protect your children from harm.